 So no, this is not me trying to be "young and cool" (Trust me, I've never been cool).
 I'm just trying to keep up and not stagnate.

-This newest Fortnite season kind of proves my point.
+This newest Fortnite season proves my point.
 It's in its Hollywood era, giving us Kill Bill and Back to the Future, with past seasons offering Sarah Connor, Ellen Ripley, Indiana Jones… basically the entire Blockbuster aisle from 1987.

 And music from Metallica and Eminem to BLACKPINK and Tyler, the Creator.
-It’s this weird, wonderful mashup that works.

 If that makes me an elder-millennial-adjacent woman squinting at her Fortnite loadout and counting down to SDCC like it's the Super Bowl...